Conservation and Improvement of Adequate Working Environment

 • Setting up an internal consultation system and an external consultation desk (consultation, counseling, etc. with an industrial physician, nurse, or public health nurse)

-• Support for individuals identified as high risk through stress checks (individual consultations with a doctor, nurse, or public health nurse)
+• Support for individuals identified as high risk through stress checks (individual consultations with a doctor, nurse, or public health nurse) and provision of information to encourage self-care

 • Continued access to "line care (care by supervisors)" and "self-care (care based on the awareness of individuals)" training sessions